Get to know us

 Senior Associate Dean for Finance and Administration, OHSU School of Medicine

-Irene has responsibility and oversight both for the finances of the School of Medicine and the Faculty Practice Plan.
+Irene has responsibility and oversight both for the finances of the School of Medicine and the OHSU Practice Plan.
 She has a deep knowledge of OHSU's organization and financial systems.
-She was involved in planning for and implementing the integration of OHSU Medical Group into the School of Medicine as the new Faculty Practice Plan, and has been involved in special projects related to research administration.
+She was involved in planning for and implementing the integration of OHSU Medical Group into the School of Medicine as the Faculty Practice Plan (renamed OHSU Practice Plan in January 2017), and has been involved in special projects related to research administration.

 Aaron Caughey, M.D., Ph.D.